r2devops/hub/docs/create-update-job.md

 !!! tip
-    Set default values to your variables to reflect the most common use-case, in this way, your job will remains plug-and-play while being customizable
+    Set default values to your variables to reflect the most common use-case, in this way, your job will remain plug-and-play while being customizable

 Example of relevant situation to use variable: